prasunparate/OTP-Generator/README.md

 # OTP-Generator
-The below code can be used to generate OTP in python
+This code can be used to generate OTP in python